 Virtual Reality (VR) has been around for some time now, with the first goggles and gloves being developed as early as the mid-1980s by Jaron Lanier, founder of VPL Research.
 Nearly 40 years later and this technology has become integrated into the mainstream and is now something the public can access and use.
 Many of us will have had the chance to use VR or see it in action, whether it’s been at a theme park, a VR centre or having a turn on a friend’s headset.

-Whilst VR is known for transforming the gaming and entertainment industry in particular, with consoles and handhelds adapting their games for VR the gaming experience has been utterly transformed and improved all around.
+Whilst VR is known for transforming the gaming and entertainment industry in particular, with consoles and handhelds adapting their VR simulation games for VR the gaming experience has been utterly transformed and improved all around.
 The connection between game and player becomes far closer as gamers are completely immersed into their own gaming world.

 VR is also beginning to revolutionize other industries such as healthcare, retail and education, which is already aiding tasks in the sectors, from helping patients with anxiety relax, and helping students learn more by experiencing what they are being educated on.

 But what are the most exciting changes we should expect from Virtual Reality across the next 30 years?

 RS Components have created a graphic revealing 10 of the most exciting predictions set to happen with VR over the next 50 years.
 From headsets taking the simple form of sunglasses, experiencing what life on Mars would really be like and being able to overcome some of your biggest phobias and fears, VR is set to transform the world as we know it.
 Question is, are you ready?

 2021 – Augmented Reality and VR are set to merge